hardik7577/HiRISC-Dataset/README.md

-# HiRISC Dataset: High-Risk Intersection Simulation for Collision Avoidance
+# HiRISC Dataset: High-Risk Interactive Scenarios for Collision-avoidance

 This repository hosts the **HiRISC Dataset**, a large-scale, high-resolution dataset of **vehicle-pedestrian near-miss interactions at urban intersections**, generated using our proposed **Two-Stage Multi-Agent SST-DDPG framework** in CARLA.